 While Minnesota is just beginning to acknowledge the impacts of legacy mining in the state, a much more dangerous threat looms – sulfide mining.
 Vast deposits of low-grade disseminated (scattered throughout the rock in low concentrations) copper, nickel, and associated trace metals lie within the northeast corner of Minnesota and have sparked a frenzy of exploration from international corporations looking to cash in on the state’s resources.

-Sulfide mining, a toxic type of mining never done before in Minnesota, is risky to our environment, workers and communities.
-Mining sulfide rock releases acid and toxic metals that pollute rivers and groundwater for hundreds of years, long after the profits are spent and the products buried in landfills.
+Metallic sulfide mining is a type of mining never before permitted in the land of 10,000 lakes.
+The mining of copper/nickel sulfide ores is a toxic type of mining that is risky to our environment, our workers and communities, and local economies.
+Mining sulfide rock releases acid and toxic metals and contaminants that pollute rivers and groundwater for hundreds of years, long after the profits are spent and the products buried in landfills.

-Where the Sierra Club Stands: Let’s ask for proof, not promises from promoters of metallic sulfide mining in Minnesota’s northwoods.
+Where the Sierra Club stands: Let’s ask for proof, not promises from promoters of metallic sulfide mining in Minnesota’s precious north woods.

 About Metallic Sulfide Mining Projects in Minnesota